FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountcategory.md

 Commitment Discount Category indicates whether the [*commitment-based discount*](#glossary:commitment-based-discount) identified in the CommitmentDiscountId column is based on usage quantity or cost (aka "spend").

-The CommitmentDiscountCategory column SHOULD be present in the billing data when the provider supports *commitment-based discounts*.
-This column MUST be of type String, MUST be null when [CommitmentDiscountId](#commitmentdiscountid) is null, and MUST NOT be null when CommitmentDiscountId is not null.
-The CommitmentDiscountCategory MUST be one of the allowed values.
+The CommitmentDiscountCategory column MUST be present in the billing data when the provider supports *commitment-based discounts*.
+This column MUST be of type String data and MUST contain one of the allowed enumerated values:
+* "Spend": Commitment-based discounts that require a predetermined amount of spend.
+* "Usage": Commitment-based discounts that require a predetermined amount of usage.

+Additionally:
+ IF [CommitmentDiscountId](#commitmentdiscountid) is null, THEN CommitmentDiscountCategory MUST also be null.
+ IF [CommitmentDiscountId](#commitmentdiscountid) is not null, THEN CommitmentDiscountCategory MUST NOT be null and adhere to the allowed enumerated values.

 ## Column ID